 - It is very important that installation be started straight and square. - Carefully select boards.
-As needed, cut boards that appear different or move them to a less visible location. - Laying from working area, leave 1/4" (6 mm) gap alongside left wall which is perpendicular to starting line, prop tongue side against holding block and press first board 6 down into adhesive. - To minimize trim waste, select board long enough 1 for row end, so that remaining trimmed end may be used to start subsequent row.
-Leave 1/4" (6 mm) gap at end of each row 1. - First board of second row must be at least 6" (150 mm) shorter or longer than that of first row.
-Cross joints must be staggered by at least 6"(150 mm) from one row to the next.
+As needed, cut boards that appear different or move them to a less visible location. - Laying from working area, leave 1/4" (6 mm) gap alongside left wall which is perpendicular to starting line, prop tongue side against holding block and press first board 6 down into adhesive. - Install subsequent boards, (1) proceeding from left to right until ready to trim first-row end board. - To minimize trim waste, select board long enough () for row end, so that remaining trimmed end may be used to start subsequent row.
+Leave 1/4" (6 mm) gap at end of each row (). - First board of second row must be at least 6" (150 mm) shorter or longer than that of first row.
+Cross joints must be staggered by at least 6" (150 mm) from one row to the next.
 Avoid lining the joints up or having them follow too regular a pattern (Illustration #4). - Insert tongue end into board groove, lower board as close as possible to adjacent one, slide tongue into groove and press board down. - Proceed the same way for subsequent rows. - Once main part of floor has been laid, remove blocking laths from working area and complete installation in the same manner.
 Use pry bar to fit last row of boards into place and be sure to leave minimum required 1/4" (6 mm) expansion gap.